trinity-team/camp-rubrik-cnp-microsoft/signs-signals-and-code/objective-work-with-events-reporting-and-role-based-access-control.md

 In this lab, you will perform the following tasks:

-* Explore System Overview
+* Explore the Polaris Events log
-* Create a Custom Report
+* Generate a Compliance Report
-* Filter the Activity Log and Notifications
+* Understand Role Based Access Control

-Use Rubrik to stay informed and laser-focused on the horizon ahead when protecting your critical data.
+Use Polaris to stay informed and laser-focused on the horizon ahead when protecting your critical data.

 ## **Getting Started**

-Envision is Rubrik’s feature for custom reporting that is useful for day-to-day operations and management.
-System, Activities, and Notifications provide insight around specific tasks and management activities performed by the Rubrik cluster.
+Rubrik Polaris drives significant operational efficiencies with a single, easy-to-use solution for multi and hybrid-cloud data management.
+In this section we will explore some of the tools that make data protection at scale in the cloud a breeze!